 For esports fans, getting on TV was supposed to have let the world finally see what they were missing out on.
 Instead, the product CGS had put out made esports appear a dangerous and foolhardy investment to outside investors.
-The product itself was poorly designed.

 The CGS did not understand esports